-The Institute is a community of research and study.
-It is a portal to the Humanities at the University of Toronto, coordinating ongoing humanities activities, and hosting initiatives such as weekly seminars and international conferences.
+The Institute is a portal to the Humanities at the University of Toronto, coordinating ongoing humanities activities, and hosting initiatives such as weekly seminars and international conferences.

 The Jackman Humanities Institute is a member of the Consortium of Humanities Centers and Institutes.

 How to find out what's happening at the JHI

 Sign up to our newsletter to hear about the latest funding, events and news.

 Follow @JHIevents on Twitter to hear about what we are up to.

 The humanities shape the way we engage our world as citizens.

 By examining the cultural, historical, philosophical, linguistic and artistic dimensions of human experience, the humanities help us to understand the diversity and complexity of our world.
 As distances shrink and global competition mounts, the humanities bridge cultures, engendering new relationships.

 Through improved understanding of others, the University of Toronto's humanists are helping to fight racism, work for peace, and promote environmental sustainability.